 ii.
 If vendor software is used, identification of vendor, software name, and version number.

 iii.
-Identification of whether the scenario generators were developed for VM-21 purposes, or adopted from another purpose such as pricing or asset adequacy testing.
-If the latter, discussion of any adjustments made for VM-21 purposes, and rationale for the adjustments.
+Identification of whether the scenario generators were developed for VM-21 or VM-22 purposes, or adopted from another purpose such as pricing or asset adequacy testing.
+If the latter, discussion of any adjustments made for VM-21 or VM-22 purposes, and rationale for the adjustments.

 iv.
 A statement that the interest rate, equity, and implied volatility scenarios used to determine reserves are available upon request in an electronic spreadsheet format to facilitate any regulatory review.